 Whilst all efforts have been made to remove links and references from this website, it is possible that reference will remain in Society documentation until such time as re-printing is required.

-We now have vacancies for 3 important roles in the Society.
+We have vacancies for a number of important roles in the Society.

-If you are interested in finding out more about these roles please Contact us (during normal office hours) or by email.
+If you are interested in finding out more about any of these roles, please Contact us (during normal office hours) or by email.